 When the Recycling Center was built in 1991, the dual stream sorting and processing technology that was implemented was considered state of the art.
-The Recycling Center effectively and consistently processed, without interruption, recyclable material for over 29 years.
-Since opening, the Recycling Center has successfully served the two Counties and processed over 1,067,351 tons of recyclables.
-The 2020 overall recycling rate for Oneida and Herkimer Counties is 52%.
+The Recycling Center has effectively and consistently processed, without interruption, recyclable material for over 30 years.
+Since opening, the Recycling Center has successfully served the two Counties and processed over 1,110,982 tons of recyclables.

 The Authority currently operates a cutting-edge single stream processing system.
 The single stream processing system was constructed in 2011 and operation began in January 2012.
 This took the place of the Authority's previous dual stream processing system.
 The single stream processing system utilizes mechanical star screens and optical sorting technology to sort recyclable material by size and type.
 This advanced technology is able to perform efficiently with high throughput.

 The single stream processing system provides added convenience to both residents and businesses.
 Recycling was made easier-all recyclables can be mixed together.
-Collection of recyclables was made more efficient; mixed recyclables can now be compacted, saving fuel, mileage and labor costs, plus decreasing truck emissions.
+Collection of recyclables was made more efficient; mixed recyclables can now be compacted, saving fuel, mileage and labor costs, while decreasing truck emissions.